Meghan Markle Reportedly Believes That Her Husband & Prince William Will End Their Feud ‘Eventually’

 The Duke and Duchess of Cambridge joined The Queen and Members of @TheRoyalFamily for the annual #CommonwealthDay Service at Westminster Abbey.
 The Commonwealth represents a global network of 54 countries working in collaboration towards shared economic, environmental, social and democratic goals — the Commonwealth theme for 2020 is Delivering A Common Future: Connecting, Innovating, Transforming.
 Her Majesty The Queen was 26 years old when she became Head of the Commonwealth in 1952 — important symbolic and unifying role.
 As Head, Her Majesty personally reinforces the links by which the Commonwealth joins people together from around the world.
 From working to protect the earth's natural resources and preserving the planet for generations to come, to championing fair trade and empowering the youth of today to transform the communities of tomorrow, this year’s Service celebrated the Commonwealth's continued commitment to delivering a peaceful, prosperous and more sustainable future for all. #CommonwealthDelivers

 Markle and Harry announced they were taking a step back from their positions as senior members of the royal family around the same time the aforementioned statement was made.
 After consulting with Harry’s grandmother, Queen Elizabeth, the couple moved to Canada where they will reside for half the year along with their son Archie Harrison Mountbatten Windsor.
-The remainder of their time they will live at their home, Frogmore Cottage.
+For the remainder of the time, they will live at their home, Frogmore Cottage.

 View this post on Instagram